Shiomi Nawate Street 塩見縄手

 Lafcadio Hearn (1850-1904), the Irish-Greek writer who introduced Japan to Western audiences, spent a year here.
 As you walk around his former home, the pages of his first book on Japan, “Glimpses of an Unfamiliar Japan,” will come alive.

 Go next door to the Lafcadio Hearn Memorial Museum to see a huge collection of his personal possessions and manuscripts.

 Nearby is another bukeyashiki, which is what samurai residences were known as.
 After 3 years of conservation repair work, the residence was restored, based on the Meiji-era (1868-1912) layout, and has been open to the public since 2018.

 The elegant world of tea

 Next, enter the refined and elegant world of the daimyo, the great lords of the castle, at the Tanabe Art Museum.
-The museum has a collection of bowls and tea utensils used by the nobility in the tea ceremony, the epitome of Japanese tradition and taste.
+The museum has a collection of bowls and tea utensils used by elite samurai in tea ceremony, the epitome of Japanese tradition and taste.

-This leads you to the Meimeian teahouse, a tiny thatched space constructed in 1779 for the great Matsudaira lord who made Matsue one of the great centers of tea ceremony culture.
+This leads you to the Meimei-an teahouse, a tiny thatched space constructed in 1779 for lord Matsudaira Harusato, who made Matsue one of the great centers of tea ceremony culture.